opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 ## Add actions

 The final step in creating a monitor is to add one or more actions.
-Actions send notifications when trigger conditions are met and support [Slack](https://slack.com/), [Amazon Chime](https://aws.amazon.com/chime/), and webhooks.
+Actions send notifications when trigger conditions are met.
+See the [Notifications plugin]({{site.url}}{{site.baseurl}}/notifications-plugin/index) to see what communication channels are supported.

 If you don't want to receive notifications for alerts, you don't have to add actions to your triggers.
 Instead, you can periodically check OpenSearch Dashboards.
 {: .tip }